intel/sawr/sawr/INSTALL.md

     sudo apt-get install git build-essential

-# Install WiFi Drivers
+# Install WiFi Drivers (UP Board Only)

 Since the UP Board does not include WiFi, you will need to find a WiFi dongle and get it working.
-This will probably involve finding and installing drivers.
+This will probably also involve finding and installing drivers.

 The TP-LINK AC600 (Archer T2UH) is a reasonable choice, as it supports both 2.4GHz and 5GHz bands and has a high-gain antenna.
 Driver installation for this dongle looks like the following.
-Note that (wired) network access is assumed...
+Note that (wired) network access is necessary...

     mkdir -p ~/Drivers/T2UH
     cd ~/Drivers/T2UH